ibm-garage-tsa/edge-demohub/src/pages/labs/svcmgmt/index.md

 ## Business Context

   Edge computing combined with 5G creates tremendous opportunities for new products, platforms, and experiences in every industry.
 Edge brings computation and data storage closer to where data is created by people, places and things - to enable faster insights and actions, reduce data exposure and maintain continuous operations.
 By 2025, 75 percent of enterprise data will be processed at the Edge, compared to only 10 percent today.
 IBM extends cloud computing to the Edge, with autonomous management capabilities that address new challenges of massive scale, variability, and rate of change - in enterprises and in telcos.
 [IBM Edge Application Manager](https://www.ibm.com/cloud/edge-application-manager) runs on Red Hat OpenShift, the leading open hybrid multicloud platform that runs anywhere - from any data center, to multiple clouds, to the edge.

 ***

 ## Scenario Introduction

     ACME Grocery wants to deliver a new user experience in their stores.

     ACME Grocery is a retail chain that recently started a project to modernize its stores to enhance customer experience and achieve cost savings adopting some of the modern AI-based technologies.
 In the first phase of the project, the retail chain is deploying smart devices in its locations distributed across the country.

     There are two types of devices to be managed:

     - **Smart shopping carts** (also known aa "smartcarts")

     - **Smart scales** for weighting unpackaged goods, which automatically detect what is being weighted to apply correct price (smart camera with AI-based visual recognition)

     In this scenario, you are the Operations team engineer responsible for managing the smart devices at scale.

 ***

-***
+## Publish edge services

-## Registering the edge-device as "smartcart"
+  To start deploying workloads to edge devices you have to first define the services in the IBM Edge Application Manager management hub.
+The detailed instructions are available in the [Knowledge Center](https://www.ibm.com/support/knowledgecenter/pl/SSFKVV_4.2/developing/developing_edge_services.html).
+For the following lab, you can use the shortened version using the files prepared for you in the GitHub respository and sample docker images already published to the DockerHub.

   If you restarted SSH connection after performing agent installation lab, setup the required environment variables ($USERNAME refers to your user in the IBM Edge Application Manager web console)